Greenbriar, Virginia: Amenities

 A private pool is located in the community, but pool memberships are not available for sale from the Pool Club.
 Instead, residents may choose to purchase their memberships from other members who are selling their memberships.
 Residents sometimes list those memberships for sale in the community newspaper Greenbriar Flyer.
-As a member, one makes an annual payment to cover the costs of the pool's maintenance and staff, as well as for hosting swim meets for residents of other communities around Fairfax County.
+Members make an annual payment to cover the costs of the pool's maintenance and staff, as well as for hosting swim meets for residents of other communities around Fairfax County.
 The swim teams at Greenbriar are known as the Greenbriar Dolphins.

-Unlike most communities which are bound to a homeowners' association, Greenbriar has only a civic association which collects a strictly voluntary $25 annual donation from each owner, which pays for events that the community hosts throughout the year, including Bands in the Park, where during the summer, local music groups will play for residents at Greenbriar Commons Park; as well as the annual community phone Directory.
+Greenbriar is serviced by a civic association which collects a strictly voluntary $25 annual donation from each owner, which pays for events that the community hosts throughout the year, including Bands in the Park, where during the summer, local music groups will play for residents at Greenbriar Commons Park; as well as the annual community phone Directory.

-The Civic Association, however, has no bylaws for residents, which makes it attractive and a high demand-market community to live in within western Fairfax County.
+The Civic Association has no bylaws for residents.